In This Guide

 Real Use Cases: What Developers Actually Store in S3

-Database backups: RDS automated backups go to S3.
+RDS automated backups go to S3.
 Lifecycle policies archive old backups to Glacier.
-Cross-region replication copies critical backups to a second region for disaster recovery.
+Cross-region replication adds disaster recovery.

-Data lake foundation: Raw CSV, JSON, and Parquet files from operational systems.
-Athena queries these files directly with SQL.
-Glue crawlers catalog the schema.
-This is the foundation of a modern data lake architecture without a managed cluster.
+Raw CSV, JSON, and Parquet files from operational systems.
+Athena queries directly with SQL.
+No managed cluster required.

-CI/CD artifacts: Build artifacts from CodeBuild, compiled Lambda packages, Docker images (ECR uses S3 under the hood).
-Deployment pipelines read from and write to S3 constantly.
+Build artifacts from CodeBuild, compiled Lambda packages, Docker image layers (ECR uses S3 under the hood).

 Static Website Hosting with S3